-The Company is party to various lawsuits and administrative proceedings arising in the ordinary course of business.
+The Company is subject to various lawsuits and administrative proceedings arising in the ordinary course of business.
 The Company evaluates such lawsuits and proceedings on a case-by-case basis, and its policy is to vigorously contest any such claims which it believes are without merit.

 The Company reviews the status of its legal proceedings and records a provision for a liability when it is considered probable that both a liability has been incurred and the amount of the loss can be reasonably estimated.
 This review is updated periodically as additional information becomes available.
 If both of the criteria are not met, the Company reassesses whether there is at least a reasonable possibility that a loss, or additional losses, may be incurred.
 If there is a reasonable possibility that a loss may be incurred, the Company discloses the estimate of the amount of the loss or range of losses, that the amount is not material, or that an estimate of the loss cannot be made.
-At June 30, 2022, the Company is not currently a party to any legal proceedings that, if determined adversely to the Company, in management's opinion, are currently expected to individually or in the aggregate have a material adverse effect on the Company's business, operating results or financial condition taken as a whole.
+At September 30, 2022, the Company is not currently a party to any legal proceedings.
 The Company expenses its legal fees as incurred.

 In the ordinary course of its business, the Company is subject to lawsuits, arbitrations, claims, and other legal proceedings in connection with their business.
 Some of the legal actions include claims for substantial or unspecified compensatory and/or punitive damages.
 A substantial adverse judgment or other unfavorable resolution of these matters could have a material adverse effect on the Company's financial condition, results of operations, and cash flows.
-Management believes that the Company has adequate legal defenses with respect to the legal proceedings to which it is a defendant or respondent and that the outcome of these pending proceedings is not likely to have a material adverse effect on the financial condition, results of operations, or cash flows of the Company.
-However, the Company is unable to predict the outcome of these matters.